Skyb0rg007/tayga/README.md

 represented by a unique IPv4 address.
 How this mapping is performed is discussed in the next sections.

-In situations where stateful NAT64 is required, TAYGA can be used in combination with a stateful IPv4 NAT such as the iptables MASQUERADE target.
+In situations where stateful NAT64 is required, Tayga can be used in combination with a stateful IPv4 NAT such as the iptables MASQUERADE target.
-This allows the administrator a great deal more flexibility than if stateful NAT were implemented directly in TAYGA.
+This allows the administrator a great deal more flexibility than if stateful NAT were implemented directly in Tayga.

 ## Mapping IPv4 into IPv6

-TAYGA maps IPv4 addresses into the IPv6 network according to RFC 6052.
+Tayga maps IPv4 addresses into the IPv6 network according to RFC 6052.
 This states that a 32-bit IPv4 address should be appended to a designated IPv6 prefix, which we call the NAT64 prefix, and the resulting IPv6 address can be used to contact the IPv4 host through the NAT64.